 Additional equipment may be supplied.
 Competitors will receive a list of such equipment from the Culinary Challenge committee.

 The primary heat source for recipe preparation will be the induction burners supplied by the competition.
-Additionally, competitors may bring small appliances (such as food processors, immersion blenders, or blow torches) to assist in the preparation of the recipe during the competition time.
+Additionally, competitors may bring small appliances (such as food processors, smoking gun handheld food smokers, immersion blenders, or blow torches) to assist in the preparation of the recipe during the competition time.
 In all cases, if a competitor brings any type of appliance, the use of it must be approved in advance of the competition by the Culinary Challenge Committee.